Edit Page

 These functions calculate statistics for an array of numbers.
 Some of the output uses built-in JSONata functions, such as $max().
 Others, such as the ones for median and standard deviation, are created in the expression.

-You might use statistics such as these to calculate metrics and perform performance analysis on historical or streamed data.
+You might use statistics such as these to calculate metrics on historical or streamed data.

 (